 Like this from last night.

 Can someone please tell me how in the world Manu knew to do that?
 I've watched this play over twenty times and I just can't see any clue that would allow Manu to predict that Nash and the ball would be at that point at that time.
 How could anyone do that?
 And even if there was some clue, he does it so smoothly that it looks like HE has been watching a replay of the play over and over until he's ready to make the steal.
 He takes off like he's shot out of a cannon and doesn't stop or pause until he dunks.
-And he starts before Nash even clears the screen!
+And he starts moving for the steal before Nash even clears the screen!

 His efficiency is still elite